AyeshaAI/Python-Project-CFG-Spreadsheet-Analysis/README.md

 Reading data from the spreadsheet.
 Compiling all sales figures from each month into a unified list.
 Calculating the total sales across all months.
 Initially, the project was to read the data from the spreadsheet .
 However, I expanded it to provide additional information about the sales and save the results to a text file.
 To further enhance this, I could consider the following additions:

-Generating a summary of results and exporting them to a new spreadsheet Calculating percentage changes on a monthly basis Finding the average sales figures
+Generating a summary of results and exporting them to a new spreadsheet.
+Calculating percentage changes on a monthly basis.
+Finding the average sales figures.
-Identifying the months with the highest and lowest sales Utilizing a different dataset from a separate spreadsheet as a data source.
+Identifying the months with the highest and lowest sales.
+Utilizing a different dataset from a separate spreadsheet as a data source.
 # What steps where taken to complete the task?
 Initially, I spent some time envisioning the project and employed the MOSCOW method to prioritize the features.
 The MOSCOW method was used to classify the features into the following categories: